monokpe/Guardrails/CONTRIBUTING.md

-# Contributing to Guardrails
+# Contributing to PhiBlock

-Thank you for contributing to Guardrails!
+Thank you for contributing to PhiBlock!
 This document provides guidelines to maintain code quality and prevent "AI slop" (verbose, unnecessary, or low-quality code).

 ## Code Quality Standards